 Members of The King's University community must uphold specific responsibilities as articulated in the Code of Ethics.
-Various other policy statements regarding the use of drugs and alcohol, harassment and residence requirements are available in the Student Handbook.
-All students are subject to the policies outlined in the Student Handbook.
+All students are subject to various other policies outlined in the Student Handbook.

-The University may refuse admission to or withdraw admission from any student who does not maintain acceptable standards.
+The University may refuse admission to or withdraw admission from any student who does not maintain acceptable standards of conduct.
 Such action will be taken in accordance with procedures outlined in the Student Handbook.